benedekrozemberczki/Splitter/README.md

 ### Outputs

+The embeddings are saved in the `input/` directory.
+Each embedding has a header and a column with the node IDs.
+Finally, the node embedding is sorted by the node ID column.

 ### Options
 The training of a Splitter embedding is handled by the `src/main.py` script which provides the following command line arguments.